idvorkin/techdiary/notes/machine-learning.md

 ## Misc Topics

-### Feature transparency

-Can a human understand how a ML model works.
-This is often necessary to validate the computer is using reasonable features, and to train humans to do similar tasks.

 ### What is ML vs AI.

 AI is the idea that computers can do activities traditionally performed by humans .
 E.g. diagnose a disease, argue a case like a defence lawyer, drive a car, have a conversation.
 ML is a method to achieve artificial intelligence.
 Artificial intelligence can be achieved without ML using explicit human programmed algorithms.
 This was done for early medical diagnosis via explicit decision trees.